Get to Know Dr. Kas

 Driven and dedicated to giving back to the community and improving patient care, he has held a variety of volunteer leadership positions, including at the Northside Regional Medical Center and Kingsbrook Jewish Medical Center Pediatric Nursing Home.

 Dr. Kas first joined Center for Vein Restoration as a fellow in 2019.
 Once graduating from the fellowship program, he then went on to become a full-time CVR physician in July 2020 under the tutelage of Dr. Tony Carabasi.
+He has performed thousands of vein procedures and is proficient in radiofrequency ablation, endovenous laser ablation, VenaSeal, Varithena, ultrasound guided sclerotherapy with foam, stab microphlebectomy, and mechanical thrombectomy.
 He is affiliated with Main Line Health System (Bryn Mawr Hospital and Paoli Hospital), Crozer-Chester Medical Center, and Frederick Memorial Hospital (Frederick, MD).